Hussein Ammouta: Jordan

 On 27 June 2023, Ammouta was appointed as the Jordan national team coach.
 In the 2023 AFC Asian Cup, Jordan qualified to the knockout stages as one of the best teams placed third in the group stage.
 He later led the Jordanians to defeat Iraq 3–2 in the round of 16, and Tajikistan 1–0 in the quarter-finals.
 In the semi-finals, Jordan achieved a significant victory by defeating South Korea 2–0, which guaranteed their first appearance in the final of the Asian Cup.
 However, in the final, Jordan was defeated by the hosting country, Qatar, with a score of 3–1.
 In June 2024, he stepped down as the head coach of Jordan after successfully leading the team to the top of their group in the second round of the 2026 FIFA World Cup qualification, securing their spot in the third round.

 Al Jazira

 On 8 July 2024, Ammouta was appointed as the new coach of Emirati club Al Jazira by signing a contract until 2026.
 He was dismissed by the club on 17 August 2025, following a 3–2 defeat against Khor Fakkan.

+Al Ahly SC

+On 15 June 2026, Ammouta was announced as the new coach of Egyptian club Al Ahly, by signing a two-year contract to replace Danish coach Jess Thorup.